 Meet self-taught Nigerian photographer Uche Ibemere.
-Born into a creative family of artists and designers in which his love of art was encouraged, he cites his uncle's art school projects as what first peaked his interest.
-Uche describes his early drawings of comic characters and superheroes as his way to "escape from the toxic atmosphere of public school in Nigeria".
+Born into a creative family of artists and designers in which his love of art was encouraged, he cites his uncle's art school projects as what first piqued his interest.
+Uche's early drawings of comic characters and superheroes were his way of escaping from the toxic atmosphere of Nigerian public school.

 Eventually progressing to photography, Uche's photographic series 'Life in Lagos' has just been released on the marketplace.